Skip to main content

 all_equal(["hello", "world"], ["goodbye", "world"])) # False

-The compiler generates a concrete function, a custom, type-specific version of all_equal() for each type used.
-In this example, it creates two versions, one for Int, and one for String.
+The compiler generates a concrete, type-specific version of all_equal() for each type you use.
+In this example, it creates one for Int and one for String.

 Type requirements

-Equatable is required by the example algorithm.
+Equatable is required by this algorithm.
 Copyable is often needed for loops and container elements.
-These are compiler-enforced, so you won't have to guess which ones you need.
+The compiler enforces both, so you don't have to guess.

 T: Equatable & Copyable